Why does it matter so much that there are different types of narcissists?

 For example, both overt and covert narcissists may put people down, boast, and look for opportunities to take advantage of people.
 Overt narcissists, however, do so in unmistakable and noticeable ways.

 Covert narcissists work behind the scenes or are more passive-aggressive.
 Others may come away from an encounter with a covert narcissist not knowing they were manipulated.
-Sometimes the covert narcissist’s tactics may allow him or her to deny what happened.
+Sometimes the covert narcissist’s tactics may be harder to spot.
+This hidden abuse may allow him or her to deny what happened.

 Classic narcissists will always be overt narcissists, and vulnerable narcissists will always be covert narcissists, however, malignant narcissists could be either.